Daijianghao/Luogu-Practice-Spider/README.en-Hans.md

 After running, enter the user uid of Luogu.
 Note that **the detailed practice of completely hiding the user cannot be obtained**.

-If the crawled object is not fully hidden, you will get `[uid]/accepted` in the same directory:
+If the crawled object is not fully hidden, you will get the following things in the same directory of `[uid]/accepted` :

 #### One. `list.json`